OctoFarm/OctoFarm/README.md

 ## Contributing

-Version 2.0 is underway.
+Version 2.0 is underway on the `alpha-2x` branch.
 If anyone would like to join the fun please head over to discord with the following link: - Discord: [Discord](https://discord.gg/vjabMUn) and speak to us in Developer Discussions.
 Thanks!

 <!-- LICENSE -->